 #3 – Brush Your German Shepherd Often

-The best way to reduce how much hair your dog spreads around your home is to brush them often to remove undercoat before it falls out by itself.
-You can read a more in-depth explanation of brushes and de-shedding tools
+The best way to reduce how much hair your dog spreads around your home is to groom and brush them often to remove undercoat before it falls out by itself.

-here, but some tools you should consider owning include:
+But some of the shedding tools you should consider owning include:

-Different tools get out different layers of hair, and overusing certain tools can lead to bald spots, so it’s best to rotate among several different tools to remove the most hair from your German Shepherd with the least chance of irritating their skin.
+Different tools get out different layers of hair, and overusing certain tools can lead to bald spots, so it’s best to rotate among several different tools to remove the most hair from your pup with the least chance of irritating their skin.